Encyclopedia

 Loncosaurus

-“`html Loncosaurus Loncosaurus (LONK-oh-SAWR-us; “Chief Lizard”) is a genus of dinosaur from the Late Cretaceous period, approximately 75 to 70 million years ago, whose fossils were found in what is now Santa Cruz Province, Argentina.
+Loncosaurus Loncosaurus (LONK-oh-SAWR-us; “Chief Lizard”) is a genus of dinosaur from the Late Cretaceous period, approximately 75 to 70 million years ago, whose fossils were found in what is now Santa Cruz Province, Argentina.
 It was named by the Argentine paleontologist Florentino Ameghino in 1899 based on very limited fossil remains.
-Because the fossils
+Because the fossils are

 Loncosaurus Read Post »